miztea/miz-notes/content/world.execute(me)/Items/Modules.md

 # Entropy Module (M4)
-Information Modules is a sub category of modules a Unit can get.
+Entropy Modules is a sub category of modules a Unit can get.
 These modules are used for takes control of Entropy.
 ## Maintain Energy (Passive)
 A Unit that hold this module become unaffected to another Entropy effect from another Unit.
 ## Surge of Energy (7 charges)